Memphis police disband unit that beat Tyre Nichols

 A Memphis police spokeswoman declined to comment on the role played by other officers who showed up at the scene.

-Cities nationwide had braced for demonstrations, but the protests were scattered and nonviolent.
+Cities nationwide had braced for demonstrations after the video emerged, but the protests were scattered and nonviolent.
 Several dozen demonstrators in Memphis blocked the Interstate 55 bridge that carries traffic over the Mississippi River toward Arkansas.
 Protesters also blocked traffic in New York City, Los Angeles and Portland, Oregon.

 Blake Ballin, the lawyer for Mills, told The Associated Press in a statement Saturday that the videos “produced as many questions as they have answers.”